Presenting at History Camp

 4) Prepare, Practice, and Polish

-History Camp will provide A/V equipment and most presenters prefer to use their own laptop (if you need a laptop to use, let us know).
+History Camp will provide A/V equipment.
+You should bring your presentation on a thumb drive as a back up even if you plan to bring your own laptop.
 Use this time to prepare your presentation slides, script, and any handouts—and reach out to us if you have questions!

 History Camp was founded on an “un-conference” model—which encourages a wide variety of topics and speakers.
-Applicants must read the following thoroughly before applying.
-It is also highly recommended to view some schedules, session topics and titles, and recordings from past History Camps—which include our most recent History Camp, History Camp Boston 2023.)
+If you’ve never attended, view schedules, session topics and titles, and recordings from past History Camps—including History Camp Boston 2024.

 • Your presentation must relate to history—all facets of history are welcome.
 Unlike traditional conferences, you don’t have make your presentation conform to a theme, geography, or narrow subject area.
 You might cover historical people and events, historical research and methods, managing a historic site or history organization, careers for people who love history, teaching history, or other topics related to history.